Snapwave333/membot/docs/index.md

 ![Logo](../assets/sprites/logo_main.png)

 Welcome to the NeoMeme Markets documentation site.
 This site contains the comprehensive User Manual, setup guidance, and reference materials.
+## Beginner Quick Start (First Trade Today)
+- Download the Windows installer: https://github.com/Snapwave333/membot/releases/latest/download/NeoMemeMarkets-Setup.exe
+- Launch the app and set up your wallet (generate/restore passphrase, connect, fund a small amount)
+- Safety net is ON by default: compliance checks run automatically
+- Switch Market Mode to Live
+- Open Discovery and choose a trending token with real volume
+- Set the smallest position size and place a tiny buy
+- Use Kill Switch or Emergency Stop anytime if uncertain
+- After your first trade, switch back to Simulation (Paper Mode) to practice

+For a friendly step-by-step, see the Idiot’s Guide: https://github.com/Snapwave333/membot/blob/main/IDIOTS_GUIDE.md

 - Read the full [User Manual](./user-manual.html)
 - Idiot's Guide (Day One Profit Strategy): https://github.com/Snapwave333/membot/blob/main/IDIOTS_GUIDE.md